 So what’s going on?
 How is it that some security administrators and CISOs don’t know that they have data in several clouds?
-That’s a whole other story (that we’ll share in a future blog post so stay tuned).
+That’s a whole other story.

 For most of us, going multi-cloud is inevitable.
 So let’s talk about potential security challenges and how we’ve helped our customers navigate them so far.

 Let’s be honest: The technology market has a huge unmet demand for skills.